bjk116/ACTTherapyHelper/README.md

 One off to do list - errands/one shots

+Way to select what days to repeat a routine for - many to many to weekday field

 ## Big picture\User Story
 User wakes up, gets a notification that its time for their morning routine.
 Click notification, log thoughts, if problematic walk through, and 30 minutes  later check that